This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 What are the precautions?

-You should not take Canesten if you:
+You should not use this medicine if you:

 You should speak to a doctor before taking Canesten if you:

-• are under 16 or over 60
+• are under 16 or over 60 years old

 • have had thrush more than twice in the last 6 months

-• Do not use any other vaginal products such as tampons or spermicides (with internal treatments)
+While treating thrush with internal Canesten products do not use any other vaginal products such as tampons, douches or spermicides.

-Canesten internal cream:
+Canesten internal products:

 Can I buy Canesten online?

-By ordering online, you will be prescribed a treatment best suited to your symptoms by one of our UK doctors.
-You can also access stronger prescription-only medicines such as the 10% cream and 500mg pessary.
+You can buy Canesten online for thrush here at euroClinix.
+By ordering online, you will be prescribed a treatment best suited to your symptoms by one of our doctors.

 Simply fill out the online consultation form before placing your order.
-Once approved, the right treatment will be sent straight to your door in discreet packaging with free next day delivery.
+Once approved, the right treatment will be sent straight to your door in discreet packaging with free next-day delivery.

 Note: You must complete a short online consultation so that our doctor can ensure that the treatment is suitable for you.
 The above pricing should only be used as a reference.
 The final decision to issue this treatment lies with the prescribing doctor.